People's Republic of South Yorkshire: Legacy

 At the 2021 local council elections, the Conservative Party gained one seat on Sheffield City Council (its first in over 15 years) and 20 seats on Rotherham Council.
 They also held the one seat they were defending in Barnsley and increased their representation on Doncaster Council by four seats.
 In the Police and Crime Commissioner election held the same day, the party increased its share of the vote by 21.5% compared with the 2016 by-election.

 The Labour Party again won every seat in South Yorkshire at the 2024 election, at which they recorded a landslide victory nationally.
 In South Yorkshire, Labour regained the three seats which they had lost to the Conservatives in 2019; the party recorded generally comfortable victories in most seats in the county.
 However, the Green Party made considerable inroads in Sheffield, coming second in the Brightside & Hillsborough, Central and Heeley constituencies for the first time; while Reform UK performed well in both Barnsley seats.

+At the 2025 local elections Reform UK took majority control of Doncaster Council from Labour gaining 37 of a total 55 seats while Labour narrowly held the mayoralty with a majority of just 698 votes, this was the first time since 1974 that a party other than Labour had a majority on the council.
+At the 2026 local elections, Reform took full control of Barnsley council gaining 42 out of 63 seats while Labour was reduced to just 11, similar to Doncaster the year prior this was the first time since the modern authority's inception in 1974 that Labour did not control the council.
+Meanwhile, in Sheffield the party also achieved a breakthrough result gaining 12 council seats out of a possible 30 up for election yet the council at large remains dominated by parties on the left including Labour, the Liberal Democrats and the Greens who hold 25, 22 and 20 seats respectively.
+These were only localised examples of the national phenomenon of the rise of the populist right in former Labour heartlands at the elections but nonetheless undermine the accuracy of the 'people's republic' nickname in the present day.